 One good example is Steve McQueen’s book which is entitled: McQueen’s Machines: The Cars and Bikes of a Hollywood Icon.
 Now, that’s a very good read!

-You can also dive into the many publications out there that serve out books, magazines and other informational material that could provide you with good ideas to improve your own café racer.
+You can also dive into the many publications out there that serve out books, magazines, and other informational material that could provide you with good ideas to improve your own café racer.

-Last but not the least: look at other unlikely sources of inspiration because that just might give you a good idea which no one else in the community has ever tried which just might work into making your machine truly unique!
+Last but not least: look at other unlikely sources of inspiration because that just might give you a good idea which no one else in the community has ever tried which just might work into making your machine truly unique!